Sebenzile Dlamini

 IVLP Exchange Experience

-Sebenzile was a participant in the IVLP Project Science and Technology Entrepreneurship Program, organized by the U.S. Department of State and American Councils for International Education.
+Sebenzile participated in the IVLP Project Science and Technology Entrepreneurship Program, organized by the U.S. Department of State and American Councils for International Education, in partnership with World Trade Center Institute, WorldOrlando, Global Ties Detroit, Global Pittsburg, Global Ties Idaho, and Global Ties San Francisco.

 Sebenzile's exchange experience led to the development of her IVLP Impact Award Project: "The IVLP was well-organized.
 I was inspired by the concerted efforts to strengthen the financial, legislative and practical support for STEM, innovation and entrepreneurship in the U.S. I was happy to see the growing emphasis on women-owned tech start-ups and the under-represented minority.
 I appreciate being an alumnus of a strong IVLP."